Mint Chocolate Whoopie Pies - Handle the Heat

 I recently updated my Classic Whoopie Pies recipe, which immediately sparked so many ideas for other filling flavors I wanted to try…

-The peppermint filling makes these whoopie pies ultra flavorful and festive, and perfect for St. Patrick’s Day, Christmas, or really any special gathering.
+The peppermint filling makes these whoopie pies ultra flavorful and festive – the perfect St. Patrick’s Day dessert recipe, a fun and unusual Christmas dessert recipe, or any time you need a mint chocolate fix.

 How to Make Mint Chocolate Whoopie Pies